 Looking at Google, Facebook and other web sites may give you an indication of what the company are like.
-Most have a comparitively small number of reviews and that is because landscapers are not selling lots and lots of things to lots of people.
-They undertake small quantites of jobs per year, sometimes in single figures if they are large jobs.
+Most have a comparatively small number of reviews and that is because landscapers are not selling lots and lots of things to lots of people.
+They undertake small quantities of jobs per year, sometimes in single figures if they are large jobs.
 The odd poor review should not put you off but look for reviews written by friends and family and look for the genuine reviews which are helpful.
-Do check that th any reviews sound genuine and not formulaic
+Do check that any reviews sound genuine and not formulaic?

 More information: https://www.google.com/maps